-This collective of artists and arts groups submitted a proposal to the city of Baltimore for a set of buildings on the 400 block of Howard Street.
+Several of these artist-organizers submitted a proposal to the City of Baltimore to buy a set of buildings on the 400 block of Howard Street downtown.
 Our goal: creating lasting and affordable space driven by artists for artists; building a critical mass of shared resources and energies; elevating and sustaining our experimental arts community.

-We’re raising funds to open the doors of our first building and venue to the public!
-MONDO will be: a neighborhood bar and mid-sized performance venue for performance of all kinds – theater, music shows, dance, and more; meeting space; and artist studios for individual and small arts organizations.
+It is a neighborhood bar and mid-sized performance venue for performance of all kinds – theater, music shows, dance, and more; meeting space; and artist studios for individual and small arts organizations.
 Our mission is to keep this venue artist-oriented and affordable.
-MONDO will bring a dense and active space to the 400 block of N. Howard St. and an accessible and much-needed mid-size performance venue addition to Baltimore.
+We’re creating an accessible and much-needed mid-size performance venue addition to Baltimore.

-Opening MONDO will propel the buildout of our adjacent two historic buildings.
-These building will house: a black box theatre and dance space, affordable live/work apartments, workshop facilities, rehearsal space, classroom space, and a cafe.
+As we grow our programming and partnerships, we are also working to stabilize and activate our two other buildings at 408 - 412 North Howard!
+These buildings will house: a black box theatre and dance space, affordable live/work apartments, workshop facilities, rehearsal space, classroom space, and a cafe.

 About Our Neighborhood